NeilTynan/pands-weekly-tasks/README.md

 ## About this Project

 This repository contains my weekly assignments for ATU module 4122 -- PROGRAMMING AND SCRIPTING.
-It contains the project work, problem sets and final project for the course.
+It contains the weekly tasks for the module.

 ## Use of this Project